imseandavis/Raspberry_Bush/README.md

     - <code> sudo sh build_kub_node.sh</code>
     - This process will take between 10-15 minutes (will vary based on sd card speed).

-## Ubuntu Mate Kubernetes Node
-Not working yet...

-## Windows Node (Why?
-Because I Can - Only for RPI 4, RPI3 is super buggy and insanely slow.)
-If you are interested in standing up a single instance of Windows to deploy full .NET Core apps natively to in order to compare performance or just because you want to, here's your build.
-Otherwise goe with .net core and stick yo linux.
-   - Download the tool to install Windows on pie [here](https://github.com/WOA-Project/WOA-Deployer-Rpi)
-   - Follow the instructions [here](https://github.com/WOA-Project/guides/blob/master/GettingWOA.md) to obtain a Windows on ARM WIM Image
-   - Install The Image Using The WOA Installer
-   - Profit!

 ## Performance Tests
 Raspberry Pi 4B Build Times
   - Setup - 13 Seconds